cmrust/directv-remote/README.md

 If you choose not to pass in an optional parameter but are still using the callback function, you'll need to pass undefined in place of the missing param.
 I plan to refactor to remove this annoyance, but as of now it's not a priority.

 There is a Mocha test suite in the test.js file, that consists of a number of integration tests.
-These tests require a Whole-Home DVR setup (Genie STBs) and actually send commands to the boxes, which expect real responses.
+These tests require a Whole-Home DVR setup (Genie STBs) and actually send commands to the boxes while expecting real responses.
+This is also a good example of this library's functionality.

 API
 ---